Making a Difference

 - We are publicly accountable

-- An independent certified audit or review is performed annually, and the Foundation makes a full accounting of its activities through newsletters and an Annual Community Report.
+- An independent certified audit or review is performed annually, and Unity makes a full accounting of its activities through newsletters and an Annual Report to the community.

 - We meet the National Ethical and Operational Standards.

 We accept a variety of gifts either now or as part of your estate planning.

 The Unity Foundation recognizes that not everyone can give in the same way.
 That’s why we strive to provide each donor with a unique giving experience, tailored to suit his or her situation and goals.
 If you’re interested in giving, but don’t know what the best option is for you, we can help you choose based on your own personal ambitions.

 Cash/Check: The quickest and easiest way to make a difference.